TalhaPekdemir/learning-pytorch/TENSORS.md

       agg_tensor.type(torch.float32).mean())

 # Similar to min and max, mean can be calculated with torch methods.
-# Beware that input tensor still needed to be casted to suppoted dtype.
+# Beware that input tensor still needed to be casted to supported dtype.
 print("With torch methods: ", torch.mean(agg_tensor.type(torch.float32)))

 # Output: